Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 Why are Client Facing Roles So Important?

 Well, the people who hold client-facing roles are quite literally the face of the company.
-Whether or not clients can see your eyes, nose, and mouth (in OR out of a pandemic) you are the initial representation of the business, its philosophy, and its identity.
+Whether or not clients can see your physical face, you are the initial representation of the business, its philosophy, and its identity.

 Customer service workers are the first point of contact for a company’s clientele.
 Many customers will make their first impression of the brand as a whole based on their interaction with you.
 This means that there’s a lot riding on your ability to interact kindly and compassionately with a customer.
 Whether or not your behaviour accurately represents the brand you work for, a client might decide whether or not they want to spend their money with your company based on their impression of you.